akarsh/TUPJNOSQL17/PITCHME.md

 ### Why are we using these 3 Databases?
 (3)
 #### Redis
 - It is very fast.
-- Ease in making updates to blog data stored in key-value store.
+- Ease in making updates to blog posts data stored in key-value store.
 - Supports various programming languages and data types.
 - Atomic execution of commands.